 Sofia Velasquez

 Sofia Velasquez is an alumna of the 2019 CLS Turkish program in Baku, Azerbaijan.
 She recently graduated from Portland State University, having majored in women’s studies and minored in communication studies.
-She now works for the Oregon State Bar, where she serves as a member of the Advisory Committee on Diversity and Inclusion.
 She’s a passionate community organizer and plans to use her language skills as an international lawyer in the future.
 In her spare time, enjoys learning to cook foods from different cultures, reading, hiking, and spending time with friends and family.

 Getting to Know Sofia